mczvc827/OneLang/README.md

 Branch name: Network Careers — A value-based work, network and platform for careers [nc]
 # Network.Careers
-A **nice, network platform** of careers for value-based work, or job postings that will revolutionize the traditional jobs, which rates work by time-based rate (usually by hourly rate) of a worker or employee, that still occupies _their_ time and obligates to work only on one job or project at a time; by (or with) a motto: [**A**]lways [**S**]uceeding ™ — with this, we are empowering the _freelanc-ing mindset_ before it was revolutionized.
+A **nice, network platform** of careers for value-based work, or job postings that will revolutionize the traditional jobs, which rates work by time-based rate (usually by hourly rate) of a worker or employee, that still occupies _their_ time and obligates to work only on one job or project at a time; by (or with) a motto:
+[**A**]lways [**S**]uceeding ™ — with this, we are **empowering** the _freelanc-ing mindset_ before it was revolutionized.
-With our Instute and partners, you do now have the power of the **True Royal Degree** to communicate and network with the `Royal Professionals` — to work endlessly, one Work or One Project at a time, equipped with your acquired values + your *honed* **God-Given Gift** from the **Almighty One**!
+With our Instute and partners, you do now have the power of the **True Royal Degree** to communicate and network with the `Royal Professionals` — to work endlessly, thus earning endlessly — or one Work or One Project at a time, thus saving effort and *probably* time, preserving and upskilling your value, but now equipped with your acquired values + your *honed* **God-Given Gift** from the **Almighty One**!

 It's time to learn, apply, and lead courageously and victoriously, or work collaboratively, with the **honor of excellency** on every aspect of your career!

-We had also revolutionized the Management Aspect of Every Known Career(s), not just for managing, but for the growth and development of _**every** team_.
-Leading your new way to the paved industries since the last `Industrial Revolution`.
-Because we had an Awesome God, which was the Almighty One Who guides us to every deal of technologies, made by subversive man!
+We had also revolutionized the **Management Aspect** of *Every Known Career*(s), not just for managing, but for the growth and development of _**every** team_.
+Leading your new way to the paved industries since the last `Industrial Revolution` aka “The Intelligence Revolution”.
+Because we had an Awesome God, which was the Almighty One, Who guides us to every deal of technologies, made by subversive man!
 We are all created equal, but revolutionaries! 🇵🇭🕍🇮🇹

 [1 Timothy 1:17, New Living Translation]